vin9381-triv/Sentiment-Analysis/README.md

 ## Additional Resources
 - For more information about the `pygooglenews` library, visit the [pygooglenews GitHub repository](https://github.com/kotartemiy/pygooglenews).
 - To learn about the `newspaper` library for article extraction, refer to the [newspaper GitHub repository](https://github.com/codelucas/newspaper).

+- To learn about the `newspaper` library for article extraction, refer to the [newspaper GitHub repository](https://github.com/codelucas/newspaper).